Who is Responsible for Maintaining a Knowledge Management System?

 The Role of Leadership in Knowledge Management Success

-Who is responsible for maintaining a knowledge management system?
+Who is responsible for maintaining a KM system?
 Ultimately, KM’s success relies on strong leadership and a clearly defined team structure.
 The person in charge of an organization’s knowledge must ensure that the KM strategy is scalable and sustainable across departments.
 By creating a unified vision, appointing a dedicated leader, avoiding siloed approaches, and leveraging AI technology, your organization can ensure its knowledge management strategy is aligned with broader business goals.

 With the proper structure and technology, your KM initiatives can thrive—improving efficiency, decision-making, and long-term organizational success.